Antzed/INFO-371-image-categorization/findings.md

 ![attempt2](./output/classification_results_attempt2.png)

-We can also see that from the top two images, we still face a similar problem as last attempt, which is that the model effective seems to decrease when the image has a lot of white spaces.
-This problem seems to stem from the fact that most image do not have that much white space, so  there isn't a lot of data of this scenarios the model can get training from.
+Additionally, as the top two images demonstrate, we are still confronted with the same issue as the last attempt: a large amount of white space in the image appears to reduce the model's effectiveness.
+This issue appears to be caused by the fact that most images contain very little white space, which means the model doesn't have a lot of data to train on.

-### attempt 3
+### Attempt 3

 So in order to fix this problem, we will try and use the original training data set with all the EN images and ZN images.
 But in order to maintain our training time, we will increase the strides to 2.